guidocella/japanese-cli/README.md

-Some simple tools for learning Japanese in the terminal.

 ## sdcv

 You can use sdcv as a terminal dictionary.
 Install it from your package manager and download JMDict-ja-en and Kanjidic2 from https://web.archive.org/web/20230808110043/http://download.huzheng.org/ja/ to `~/.local/share/stardict/dic`.